jelic98/cv/index.md

 __Backend Developer__
 `Mar 2016 - Sep 2016`

 Worked in a group of freelancers to build custom CMS.
 Biggest challenge was making content formatting easy and respect a deadline.
-Solved that by letting users upload Word document.
+Solved that by letting users upload a Word document.

 ### Ecloga Apps
 __Software Developer__
 `Jan 2015 - Mar 2016`

-Developed software solutions including online store, legal case management system and soft keyboard for Android.
+Developed software solutions including online store, legal case management system, bot for YouTube and soft keyboard for Android.
 Biggest challenge was understanding the client’s needs.

 [ecloga.org](https://www.ecloga.org)